-Our ExOfficio BugsAway pants and shirts: Though mosquitoes and other biting bugs were not nearly as bad as we’d feared our repellent-infused clothing kept the little buggers away.
+Our ExOfficio BugsAway pants and shirts: Though mosquitoes and other biting bugs were not nearly as bad as we’d feared, our repellent-infused clothing kept any little buggers away.

 If you have your own sleeping pad bring it.
 The camping gear supplied by tour companies that offer El Mirador hikes is generally fine but certain items, like sleeping pads, are in short supply.
 You might end up sleeping on a pile of old blankets like we did, prompting Eric to retire to his hammock at night.